 FIRS is now closed to new entrants and renewals.

-The Federal Department of Infrastructure, Regional Development and Cities has more information about the closure of the Federal Interstate Registration Scheme.
+The Federal Department of Infrastructure, Transport, Regional Development and Communications has more information about the closure of the Federal Interstate Registration Scheme.

 State/territory transport authority contact details